Cohomological invariants and Brauer groups of algebraic stacks in positive characteristic: Introduction

 \subsection{Notation}

 Throughout the paper $\bfk$ will be a field characteristic $p>0$ unless stated otherwise.
 All schemes and algebraic stacks will be assumed to be of finite type over $\bfk$ or localizations thereof unless stated otherwise.
-With the notation ${\rm H}^i(\Xcal,A)$ we always mean étale cohomology with coefficients in $A$, or lisse-étale if $\Xcal$ is not a Deligne-Mumford stack.
+With the notation ${\rm H}^i(\Xcal,A)$ we always mean \'etale cohomology with coefficients in $A$, or lisse-\'etale if $\Xcal$ is not a Deligne-Mumford stack.
 If $R$ is a $\bfk$-algebra we will often write ${\rm H}^i(R,A)$ for ${\rm H}^i(\Spec(R),A)$.
 In general for a functor $\rm F$ when no confusion is possible we will often write ${\rm F}(A)$ for ${\rm F}(\Spec(A))$.